BostonA/MindPi/README.md

   ### Step 1:
   Download the Zip File with the latest version on your pc/mac (not your pi yet)

-  Currently "Version .02 ZIPPED!.zip"
+  Currently "Version .03 ZIPPED!.zip"

   ### Step 2:

-  Do nothing
+  Unzip File

   ### Step 3: